It might not be January just yet, but it’s never too early to start making some eco-friendly resolutions you can really stick to in 2019.

-The greenest animal protein however, is the humble mussel – grown on lengths of rope hung beneath the surface of the sea, it takes relatively little energy to rear them and get them to our plates.
+The greenest animal protein is the humble mussel – grown on lengths of rope hung beneath the surface of the sea, it takes relatively little energy to rear them and get them to our plates.
 They even have the added bonus of capturing carbon dioxide and locking it up in their shells.
 The result is that their carbon footprint is 20 times less than chicken, and 50 times less than beef.
 Bring on the moules frites!

-2. Buy a reusable coffee cup (and be sure to use it)
+3. Buy a reusable coffee cup (and be sure to use it)

-3. Go easy on the hipster food trends
+4. Go easy on the hipster foods

-4. Eat more locally grown food
+5. Eat more locally-grown food

-There are only a couple of recycling bins in my office (which irks me no end) but I always make a point of saving up my plastic packaging, cans and paper and walking across the office to the main recycling points – rather than chucking it in the trash can next to my desk.
+There only ever used to be a couple of recycling bins in my old office (which irked me no end) but I always made a point of saving up my plastic packaging, cans and paper and walking across the office to the main recycling points – rather than chucking it in the trash can next to my desk.

-6. Walk, bike,or run to work – or set up a car share
+7. Walk, bike,or run to work – or set up a car share

-If you can’t quite manage that, see if you can car share with a colleague or two; you can take it in turns to pack the coffees in your new reusable cups!
+If you can’t quite manage that, see if you can car-share with a colleague or two; you can even take it in turns to pack the coffees in your new reusable cups 🙂

-Before you fork out for that brand new Ikea sideboard or games console, go online and search secondhand first.
+Before you fork out for that brand new Ikea sideboard or fancy games console, go online and search secondhand first.
 Using sites like eBay, Gumtree and Freecycle, you can track down furniture, appliances, clothes, bikes and other items, often cheaply and sometimes even for free!

 Borrowing instead of buying is also a good idea – instead of purchasing new books and movies, share with your mates.
 Power tools and other appliances are also good to share, plus you’ll cut down on the number of barely-used appliances cluttering up your closet or garage.

-7. Boycott excessive packaging
+9. Boycott excessive / single-use packaging